openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 `wallet_attestation`:
 : OPTIONAL.
-A boolean value that indicates whether or not a wallet attestation is requested by the Verifier.
+A boolean value that indicates whether or not a Wallet Attestation is requested by the Verifier.
 If the parameter is not present, the default value is `false`.
-If the value is `true`, a wallet attestation is expected to be part of the response (see `wallet_attestation` in (#response-parameters)).
+If the value is `true`, a Wallet Attestation is expected to be part of the response (see `wallet_attestation` in (#response-parameters)).

 ## Existing Parameters